nonoesp/laravel-folio/README.md

-# laravel-writing
+# Writing System for Laravel 5

-A writing system for Laravel 5.
+A blogging system for Laravel 5.

 ## Installation